karugo-murage/Exel-in--your-Exams/README.md

 ## Known Bugs
 - The site is not as responsive enough for some devices.
 - The exam image loadtime is considerable big.
-- The API isn not responding once hosted in github.
+- The API is not responding once hosted in github.

 ## Technologies Used
 - HTML5